wagtail/wagtail-live/docs/getting_started/publishers/setup_piesocket.md

 # Set up PieSocket publisher

+---

+**Note:** PieSocket offers a 'free-plus' plan to Wagtail-live users.
+This is the same as the free plan, but with an increased limit of 1 million messages per day.
+To benefit from this offer, follow the partner link instead of the regular one.

+---

-This document describes how to set up a publisher using [PieSocket](https://www.piesocket.com/) websocket server API.
+This document describes how to set up a publisher using [PieSocket](https://www.piesocket.com/)([partner link](https://www.piesocket.com/?partner=2106)) websocket server API.

 ## Create a PieSocket account

-First, you will need to create a PieSocket account [here](https://www.piesocket.com/pricing).
+First, you will need to create a PieSocket account [here](https://www.piesocket.com/pricing)([partner link](https://www.piesocket.com/pricing/?partner=2106)).

 ## Create a new API key